priyajakhar/BenchBotDocs/Current/README.md

 # Camera

 ### OAK_Camera.py
-Contains class definition for oak camera where pipeline consists of RGB node, Left Right mono nodes and Depth node.
+Contains class definition for oak camera where based on data in camera configuration file specific pipelines can be constructed for use.
 The module can be imported in other python scripts and an instance of the OAK_Camera class can be created.

 Function calls allow starting a camera, fetching specific frames and shutting down the camera.

 > Example usage of the class is demonstrated in main.py.

 ***
-#### Usage:
+#### Class Usage:
 <br>

 * Initialize the Camera class object by passing the single parameter IP address of the camera you want to connect to.